Cirkit Designer Logo

 Introduction

 The LM4140 is a high-precision, low-noise, low-dropout voltage reference manufactured by Texas Instruments.
-It is designed to provide a stable and accurate output voltage, making it ideal for precision applications such as data acquisition systems, instrumentation, and high-resolution analog-to-digital converters (ADCs).
-The LM4140 is known for its exceptional temperature stability, low noise performance, and low power consumption.
+It is designed to provide a stable and accurate output voltage, making it ideal for precision analog circuits.
+With its low temperature coefficient and low noise characteristics, the LM4140 is widely used in applications requiring high accuracy and stability.

 Explore Projects Built with LM4140 High Precision Low Noise Low Dropout Voltage Reference